acjordan2/AlpacaBoards/Roadmap.md

 * archive topics based on certain credential.
 * add upload box to quick post.
 * postmsg.php is horribly unorganized and should probably be rewritten to make it easier to edit.
-* Some sort of image map functionality, I am thinking this could be used to tag and index images which could then be searched.
+* <del>Some sort of image map functionality</del>
+    * I am thinking this could be used to tag and index images which could then be searched.
+* <del>Topical Tags for both Links and topics</del>
+    * For topics
 * In app updates